 The Gentiles are fellow heirs with Israel and members of the same body.
 Provision was made for gentile proselytes in the Old Testament, but according to Scripture there was a separation or barrier between Israel and the other nations.

 While provision was made for Gentiles under the Mosaic Covenant, there was also a sense in which Gentiles were excluded from Israel.
 Circumcision was a sign of the Old Covenant and non-Israelites were known as the uncircumcision.
-For a non-Jew the only way I'm was to be circumcised and to live as a Jew.
+For a non-Jew the only way in was to be circumcised and to live as a Jew.

 With this context in mind, Paul writes: